amarjeetkhera/Sentiment-Analysis-on-IMDb-reviews/README.md

 ## 🚀 Objectives

-Extract insights from IMDb movie reviews and determine if the sentiment is positive or negative.
+-Extract insights from IMDb movie reviews and determine if the sentiment is positive or negative.

-Implement various text preprocessing techniques to clean and prepare the data.
+-Implement various text preprocessing techniques to clean and prepare the data.

-Build and evaluate models using different feature extraction methods like Bag-of-Words and TF-IDF.
+-Build and evaluate models using different feature extraction methods like Bag-of-Words and TF-IDF.

-Visualize the data distribution, word frequencies, and model performance using matplotlib and seaborn.
+-Visualize the data distribution, word frequencies, and model performance using matplotlib and seaborn.

 ## 📊 Key Features

-Data Cleaning & Preprocessing: Removal of noise, punctuation, stopwords, and tokenization.
+-Data Cleaning & Preprocessing: Removal of noise, punctuation, stopwords, and tokenization.

-Feature Engineering: Implementation of Bag-of-Words and TF-IDF to transform text into numerical features.
+-Feature Engineering: Implementation of Bag-of-Words and TF-IDF to transform text into numerical features.

-Model Training: Trained a Logistic Regression classifier to predict the sentiment of IMDb reviews.
+-Model Training: Trained a Logistic Regression classifier to predict the sentiment of IMDb reviews.

-Data Visualization: Visualized class distribution, review length, word clouds, n-grams, and model performance (confusion matrix, precision-recall, and ROC curves).
+-Data Visualization: Visualized class distribution, review length, word clouds, n-grams, and model performance (confusion matrix, precision-recall, and ROC curves).

 ## 🗃️ Dataset